kevinndungu-source/A-B_Testing/README.md

 Explanation of the Generated Figures:

-The attached figures consist of two key visualizations:
+The figure above consists of two key visualizations:

 1\. **Conversion Rate by Group (Bar Plot):**